chrismaddalena/ODIN/README.md

 >A Python tool for automating penetration testing work, like intelligence gathering, testing, and reporting.

+###Special Thanks
+A big thank you to a few contributors who gave me the OK to re-use some of their code.

+Ninjasl0th - Creator of the original scope verification script and all around cool dude!

+0xF1 - Creator of the original JoiNessus tool and a great guy to have on your team!

 ###Getting Started
 Run the setup.py script in the /setup directory to walk through setup steps, like creation of directories and setup of API keys.